 \section{Introduction}

-Rare event sampling is a research filed which has applications in many different fields like e.g. finance \cite{Fournie99}, molecular dynamics \cite{Quer2018} and many more.
-Very often the reason for the occurrence of rare events is that the dynamical system of interest shows a metastable behaviour.
-Metastability means that the underlying processes stays in certain regions of the space for a very long time and only rarely changes to another region.
-Especially, this change is crucial for the accurate sampling of rare events.
-The average waiting time for the rare event to occur is orders of magnitude longer than the timescale of the process itself.
-This behaviour is typically observed for dynamical systems following a Langevin dynamics which are moving in a potential with several mimima.
-Here, metastable regions correspond to local minima of the potential.
-The minima are separated by barriers, and transitions between those regions are of interest.
-In molecular dynamics, for example, these quantities of interest correspond to macroscopic properties of the considered molecules.
-Furthermore, one can show that the time to overcome the barriers scales exponentially with the height of the barrier \cite{berglund2013}.
-In terms of sampling it is observed that the variance of the Monte Carlo estimators related to those rare transitions is often large.
-One idea to improve these estimators is the application of importance sampling but also other methods like splitting methods have been proposed.
+Rare event sampling is an area of research with applications in many different fields, such as finance \cite{Fournie1999}, molecular dynamics \cite{Quer2018} and many more.
+Very often the reason for the occurrence of rare events is that the dynamical system of interest exhibits metastable behaviour.
+Metastability means that the underlying process remains in certain regions of the state space for a very long time and only rarely changes to another region.
+This change is particularly important for accurate sampling of rare events.
+The average waiting time for the occurrence of the rare event is orders of magnitude longer than the timescale of the process itself.
+This behaviour is typically observed for dynamical systems following Langevin dynamics and moving in a potential with multiple minima.
+Here the metastable regions correspond to local minima of the potential.
+The minima are separated by barriers and the transitions between these regions are of interest.
+In molecular dynamics, for example, these quantities of interest correspond to the macroscopic properties of the molecules under consideration.
+Furthermore, it can be shown that the time to cross the barriers scales exponentially with the height of the barrier \cite{Berglund2013}.
+In terms of sampling it is observed that the variance of the Monte Carlo estimators associated with these rare transitions is often large.
+One idea to improve these estimators is the application of importance sampling but other methods such as splitting methods have been proposed.
 In this article we are going to focus on importance sampling.
-See \cite{splitting2019} and the reference therein for a detailed discussion of splitting methods.
+For a detailed discussion of splitting methods see \cite{Cerou2019} and the references therein. \\